nayan-tech/nayan-blog/source/_posts/android_dark_theme.md

 ![Dark Mode](/blog/Android/android_dark_theme/dark_theme_1.png)

 It has many benefits:

-1. Can reduce power usage by a significant amount (depending on the device’s screen technology).
+1. Can reduce power usage (depending on the device’s screen technology).
 2. Improves visibility for users with low vision and those who are sensitive to bright light.
 3. Makes it easier for anyone to use a device in a low-light environment.

 ## Let’s begin

-### 1. Dependencies
+### 1. App Level Dependencies

-Add the following dependency to your app-level build.gradle file
+First you need to add the material design dependency to your app-level build.gradle file

 ```gradle
 //Material Design